keithasaurus/simple_html/README.md

         )
     )
 ```
-This greatly reduces the amount of work `render` needs to do on the content when outputting HTML.
+This greatly reduces the amount of work `render` needs to do on the prerendered content when outputting HTML.

 #### Caching
 You may want to cache rendered content.
 This is easy to do in many ways; the main thing to keep in